Restated Bylaws of the

-(a) The board of directors may amend or repeal a bylaw provision unless such action would:
+(a) The board of directors may not amend or repeal a bylaw provision if such action would:

 - Materially and adversely affect the rights of members as to voting, dissolution, redemption or transfer;

-- Increase or decrease the number of members authorized in total or for any class;
+- Increase or decrease the number of members;

 - Effect an exchange, reclassification or cancellation of all or part of the memberships; or